clearview/rootspace/README.md

 - create `.env` file from `.env.example`
 - `nodemon`

+#### API Testing

+##### Writing tests
+Use `docker-compose up -d` in api/tests directory to bring up test postgres database and use `helpers/db.docker.ts` connector while working on a test.

+This will make running a test much faster when writing / executing test.

+##### TestContainers

+Once satisfied with your tests switch to `helpers/db.testcontatiners.ts` to utilize TestContainers in your test.

+This will spawn a fresh postgres db container for every test so `root_postgres_test` is not needed anymore.

 ### DB Seeding
 DB Seeder will populate following models: User, Space and Link